awsdocs/aws-m2-user-guide/doc_source/tutorial-runtime.md

 ## Next steps<a name="tutorial-runtime-mf-next"></a>

 As next steps, you can see the following resources:
-+ To learn how to set up a build for your modernized applications, see [Tutorial: Setting up the build for the BankDemo sample application](tutorial-build.md)
++ To learn how to set up a build for your modernized applications, see [Tutorial: Setting up the Micro Focus build for the BankDemo sample application](tutorial-build.md)
 + To learn how to set up a CI/CD pipeline for your modernized applications, see [Tutorial: Setting up a CI/CD pipeline for use with Micro Focus Enterprise Developer](tutorial-cicd-mf.md)